bright1993ff66/Social-Media-Data-Analysis/transit_non_transit_comparision/README.md

 - The code [find_intersected_tpus.py](https://github.com/bright1993ff66/Social-Media-Data-Analysis/blob/master/transit_non_transit_comparision/find_tweets_in_each_tn.py) helps us to find all the TPUs which intersect with the 500-meter station buffers.
 - The following figure shows the TN TPUs and Non-TN TPUs in the cross sectional study: ![TN TPUs and Non-TN TPUs](https://github.com/bright1993ff66/Social-Media-Data-Analysis/blob/master/Figures/tn_tpus_nontn_tpus.png)

 Then, to get all the collected tweets in each TPU,  we use the code [prepare_datasets_cross_sectional.py](https://github.com/bright1993ff66/Social-Media-Data-Analysis/blob/master/transit_non_transit_comparision/prepare_datasets_cross_sectional.py) to add the TPU information to each tweet.
+Or you could directly use the spatial join analysis in ArcMap to find tweets in each TPU unit

 ### 1.2 Prepare the dataset for longitudinal study